 A person commits the offense of knowingly burning or exploding if they knowingly damage the property of another by starting a fire or causing an explosion.
 This is intentionally damaging another person's property by starting a fire on purpose.
-It does not include damage to buildings, which is covered by arson second degree.
+It does not include damage to buildings, which is covered by second-degree arson.
 It also does not include damage to one's own property.
 Knowingly burning is a class E felony punishable by up to 4 years in prison or 1 year in jail.

 Recklessly Burning or Exploding

-A person commits the offense of recklessly burning or exploding if they recklessly start a fire or cause an explosion that damages the property of another.
-Reckless behavior is ignoring a substantial and unjustifiable risk to which a reasonable person would pay attention.
+A person commits the offense of recklessly burning or exploding if they carelessly start a fire or cause an explosion that damages the property of another.
+Reckless behavior ignores a substantial and unjustifiable risk to which a reasonable person would pay attention.
 Once again, this offense does not apply to damage to buildings, only property.
 It is a class B misdemeanor punishable by up to 6 months in jail.

 Negligent Burning or Exploding

-A person commits the offense of negligent burning or exploding if they with criminal negligence causes damage to property or to the woodlands, cropland, grassland, prairie, or marsh of another by starting a fire, causing an explosion, or by letting a fire burning on lands in their possession or control onto the property of another.
+A person commits the offense of negligent burning or exploding if they, with criminal negligence, cause damage to property or the woodlands, cropland, grassland, prairie, or marsh of another by starting a fire, causing an explosion, or by letting a fire burning on lands in their possession or control onto the property of another.